-ConSOLIDated Climate and Civic Action Plan: 2022-2026 Approved by CAC on March 8, 2022
+ConSOLIDated Climate and Civic Action Plan: 2022-2026

 The ConSOLIDated Climate and Civic Action Plan (referred to as the ConSOLIDated plan) updates, connects, and combines two significant existing plans at Kapi'olani Community College.
 These two plans have both been formally approved, and both in need of update.
 The ConSOLIDated plan focuses on the most urgent action items from both plans and acknowledges the accelerating climate crisis and the intertwined nature of climate action and equity-centered community and civic engagement.